diplodocus-project/Diplodocus/README.md

 Diplodocus is a platform that wishes to help future students chose what they want to study.

+We want to gather and map all data that is necessary for a student when choosing his future studies: professional insertion of different type of diplomas, cost of living, opportunity for internships, etc.

 ## Installation
 To install, start by
 ```python